The-Politico/django-kanban-budget/README.md

 _So, why go digital?_

-There are several benefits:
+A few reasons:

 At POLITICO, we work with reporters across the country and in Europe who can't make it to our team's desks for a chat.
-Messaging apps like Slack have also become a principle space to share early ideas and check the status of projects.
+Messaging apps like Slack have also become a habitual space to share early ideas and check the status of projects.
 Adding dynamic filtering to project cards also lets us have many views of our boards, a simultaneous team view and personal view, among the most important.

 How we organize boards and columns and what the atomic-unit of a card represents has changed over time.
 This app supports the continuing development of those concepts.

 _Why this app and not Trello/Asana/waffle.io/whatever?_

 First off, they're all great!
-It's just that most had _too much stuff_.
+It's just that they all had _too much stuff_.
 This app has just what we found we needed and nothing more.
 That includes some super low-functioning integrations with the two main platforms in our world, GitHub and Slack.
 We also like having the ability to grow or kill features at our own pace.

 Most importantly, owning our own project management tool lets us weave the spirit and early lessons of the notecard system it's based on into the design.